JBZoo/Composer-Diff/README.md

       --target=TARGET   The file, git ref, or git ref with filename to compare TO [default: "./composer.lock"] --env=ENV         Show only selected environment.
 Available options: both, require, require-dev [default: "both"] --output=OUTPUT   Output format.
-Available options: console, markdown, json [default: "console"] --strict          Return exit code if you have some difference -h, --help            Display this help message
+Available options: console, markdown, json [default: "console"] --no-links        Hide all links in tables
+      --strict          Return exit code if you have any difference -h, --help            Display this help message
   -q, --quiet           Do not output any message
   -V, --version         Display this application version